51/50 Ratchet: Singles

 The album's lead single, called "A Bay Bay" was released on April 10, 2007.
 The song was produced by Phunk Dawg.
 The song peaked at number 7 on the US Billboard Hot 100.

 The album's second single, called "The Hand Clap" was released on August 8, 2007.
 The song features guest appearance from Big Poppa of The Ratchet City, with Phunk Dawg, who also produced this track.
 The song peaked at number 47 on the US Billboard's Hot R&B/Hip-Hop Songs.

 The album's third and final single, "Playas Rock" was released on December 15, 2007.
 The song features guest vocals from a local singer and an American R&B recording artist Boxie, while the production was provided by Mr. Collipark.

 Critical reception

 51/50 Ratchet received mixed reviews from music critics.
-Rolling Stone's Christian Hoard gave credit to the album for showcasing ratchet music and Chris's delivery, resembling that of Lil Wayne, concluding that it "eventually runs short on ideas, but not before heralding a regional sound that Hurricane Chris milks for plenty of fun."
-Jason Birchmeier of AllMusic noted that Chris's delivery needs more time to develop for him to go beyond being a nondescript rapper.
-Justin Chandler of RapReviews found the album lacking with tired production, overreliance on typical hip-hop clichés and Chris's performance doing little to distinguish himself, saying that he "has plenty of time to legitimize himself as a rapper that has more to say than the shallow surface-level stuff, but for now he seems happy with just that."
+Rolling Stone's Christian Hoard gave credit to the album for showcasing ratchet music and Chris's delivery, resembling that of Lil Wayne, concluding it "eventually runs short on ideas, but not before heralding a regional sound that Hurricane Chris milks for plenty of fun."
+Jason Birchmeier of AllMusic noted that Chris's delivery needs more time to develop for him to go beyond being an undistinguished rapper.
+Justin Chandler of RapReviews found the album lacking with tired production, overreliance on typical hip-hop clichés and Chris's performance doing little to distinguish himself, stating he "has plenty of time to legitimize himself as a rapper that has more to say than the shallow surface-level stuff, but for now he seems happy with just that."